ULHPC/ulhpc-docs/docs/hpc-schools.md

-# On-site HPC trainings and tutorials
+# On-Site HPC Trainings and Tutorials

 We propose periodical on-site events for our users.
 They are free of charge and can be attended by anyone from the University of Luxembourg faculties and interdisciplinary centers.
 Additionally, we also accept users from LIST, LISER and LIH.
 If you are part of another public research center, please [contact us](mailto:hpc-school-for-beginners@uni.lu).

-## Forthcoming events
+## Forthcoming Events

-- [HPC school for beginners](#hpc-school-for-beginners): **eligible for ECTS credits**
-Quaterly, dates to be announced, Belval Campus
+- [HPC School for Beginners](#hpc-school-for-beginners): **Eligible for ECTS Credits** Quarterly, Dates to Be Announced, Belval Campus
 - [Introduction to Machine Learning](#introduction-to-hpc-and-machine-learning):
-Dates to be announced, Belval Campus
+Dates to Be Announced, Belval Campus
 - [Python for HPC](#python-hpc-school):
-Dates to be announced, Belval Campus
+Dates to Be Announced, Belval Campus

-## HPC School for beginners
+## HPC School for Beginners

 This event aims to equip you with essential skills and knowledge to embark on your High-Performance Computing journey.
 The event is organized each trimester and is composed of six half days.

 Limited spots available per session (usually 30 max).

-### Upcoming sessions
+### Upcoming Sessions

-No dates annouced at the moment.
+No dates announced at the moment.
 Future sessions will be announced here, please wait for announcements or contact the HPC team via [email](mailto:hpc-school-for-beginners@uni.lu) to express your interest.

 <!---
 - Date: September 2025, 11th-12th